sandeepdhiman/FlutterTabs/README.md

 # flutter_tabs

-This repository is about implementing  both on top and bottom tabs in flutter
+This repository is about implementing  both  top and bottom tabs in flutter

 ## Getting Started